surya345/Javascript-Socket-Io-chat/README.md

 ## Coding Guidelines

 1. All your HTML code resides in public/index.html
-2. All your JavaScript code resides in the public/js folder
+2. All your **`client-side`** JavaScript code resides in the `public/js/script.js` file
+3. All your **`server side`** Javascript code should reside in `server.js` file
+4. Do **not use jQuery** in public/js/script.js file and server.js file.
-3. All your CSS code resides in the public/css folder
+5. Al your CSS code resides in the public/css folder
-4. HTML, Javascript, CSS code should be well indented and commented
+6. HTML, Javascript, CSS code should be well indented and commented
-5. You shall use more of Bootstrap components like Cards, Alerts to style your elements
+7. You shall use more of Bootstrap components like Cards, Alerts to style your elements
-6. The Assignment should be pushed to gitlab once all the local test cases (npm run test) and eslint issues (npm run eslint) are resolved and submitted for Preliminary Automated Review (which shall validate the solution against more test cases) as described below.
+8. The Assignment should be pushed to gitlab once all the local test cases (npm run test) and eslint issues (npm run eslint) are resolved and submitted for Preliminary Automated Review (which shall validate the solution against more test cases) as described below.

 ## Assignment